chartjs/Chart.js/docs/migration/v4-migration.md

 * The radialLinear grid indexable and scriptable options don't decrease the index of the specified grid line anymore.
 * The `destroy` plugin hook has been removed and replaced with `afterDestroy`.
 * Ticks callback on time scale now receives timestamp instead of a formatted label.
+* Linear scales now add and subtracts `5%` of the max value to the range if the min and max are the same instead of `1`.
 * If the tooltip callback returns `undefined`, then the default callback will be used.

 #### Type changes